farazahmed12/farazahmed12/README.md

 * 🌍  I'm based in Karachi
 * 🖥️  See my portfolio at [MyPortfolio](http://github.com/farazahmed12)
 * ✉️  You can contact me at [masterdot707@gmail.com](mailto:masterdot707@gmail.com)
-* 🧠  I'm learning Backend, Django
+* 🧠  I'm learning Backend, Django and Node.js
 * 🤝  I'm open to collaborating on Projects

 ### Skills